cosc310Proj/COSC310_Group30_Library/README.md

 - ### **New York Times Books API**
     Users now have access to the New Arrivals button which takes them to a page of the list of books from the latest New York Times Best Sellers List.
 It uses the RetroFit Library to convert the JSON returned by the API into a Java Object.
     - #### JSON Objects Package
         Stores the various Objects used to hold the JSON Information.
-        - #### Books
-        Holds specific book information.
-        - #### Lists
-    Holds a specific list with an array of books.
-        - #### Results
-        Holds the list of Lists.
         - Books
         Holds specific book information.
         - Lists
         Holds a specific list with an array of books.
         - Results
         Holds the list of Lists.
     - #### NYT Best Sellers Book
     Holds the number of results and the Results Object